 Nutrition-wise, Shepherd’s pie and Moussaka are very similar.
 They are both balanced meals, containing parts of each food group.

 The potatoes provide the sugars and carbs.
 The meat and the cheese/ béchamel provide the proteins and fats.
-The eggplant provides micronutrients such as magnesium, calcium, phosphorus, and potassium.
+The eggplant provides micronutrients such as magnesium, phosphorus and vitamin B6.

 Considering that both dishes are baked, they don’t contain any added fats, other than the natural fats in the cheese/béchamel toppings and the ground meat.

 While Shepherd’s pie resembles a layered cake, Moussaka has a less elegant look but seductive nonetheless.
 The potato and eggplant circles lurking below the béchamel topping make this dish look rustic and refined at the same time.

 Shepherd’s pie mesmerizes with its creamy, cheesy topping and the meaty and luxurious bottom layer, while Moussaka seduces with its more playful appearance.

 They both taste as good as they look.

 Shepherd’s Pie Vs. Moussaka: Which Is Better?

 Juicier than Shepherd’s pie, buttery, with just a hint of the eggplant’s bitterness, Moussaka is the perfect choice if you are a fan of a perfect balance between meatiness, butteriness, and very discreet bitterness.

 On the other hand, if you like a stronger meaty taste, creamy potato topping covered with cheese, your choice should be Shepherd’s pie.